Decathlon/vitamin-web/README.md

+> [!IMPORTANT]
-> **❗ Important note: This current version of Vitamin will no longer evolve and only accept bug fixes from now on.
-[More details here](https://github.com/Decathlon/vitamin-design/blob/main/IMPORTANT_NOTE.md).**
+> This current version of Vitamin will no longer evolve and only accept bug fixes from now on.
+[More details here](https://github.com/Decathlon/vitamin-design/blob/main/IMPORTANT_NOTE.md).

 <br />